leslie-alldridge/sre-dashboard/README.md

 ##Goals

-An on call roster & releases and help page will assist users

-Login and auth to keep the page secure

-Last refreshed duration on screen

 Test suite

+Release and Roster from Go Lang

+An on call roster & releases and help page will assist users - DONE

+Login and auth to keep the page secure - DONE

+Last refreshed duration on screen - DONE

-Additional styling and data from golang server
+Additional styling and data from golang server - DONE

-Deploy golang server and main app to Heroku
+Deploy golang server and main app to Heroku - DONE

 Dashboard will update with a users newly saved Goals - DONE